dfoderick/tape-recorder/README.md

 	cnt = cnt + i;
 }
 ```
-This code compiles to the file hack.hll.script.
+The compiled code for this program is in hack.hll.script.
 I had to make some small insignificant edits to the script file to make it run in Tape Recorder.
 The Tape Recorder executable code is in hack.fs.

-There are many other possibilities for high level languages that could be executed by Tape Recorder.
+There are many other possibilities for high level languages that could be executed by Tape Recorder to increase developer productivity.

 # A Tape Recorder payment channel

-Another way is to run Tape Recorder as a service.
-Users would submit batch jobs to be run by Tape Recorder using the Bitcoin protocol.
+Another possibility is to run Tape Recorder as a service.
+Users would submit requests to be run by Tape Recorder using the Bitcoin protocol.
 Of course the payment channel version of Tape Recorder could be run as a direct IP2IP channel using the techniques in [Ubiquity](https://github.com/dfoderick/ubiquity-hackathon).

 # Layer 1 vs Layer 2